JoshCap20/fantasy-football-points-ml/README.md

 python main.py
 ```

 The model will train and test on the years specified in the `config.py` file.
-The results will be outputed in the `output` folder.
-The results include graphs and information about each models perfomance on the data.
+The results will be outputed in the `output` folder with a given timestamp.
+The results include graphs and information about each models perfomance on the data, in addition to the models themselves.

+## Validation

+The model is validated using a 5-fold cross-validation.
+The RMSE is calculated for each fold and then averaged to get the final RMSE for the model.
+The RMSE is then compared to the other models to see which one performs the best.

+RMSE is calculated by taking the square root of the average of the squared differences between the predicted and actual values on the training dataset.

 ## Data